social-streets/the-slice/site-template/src/data/articles/ifti-latif-british-bangladeshi-poet.md

   - "voices"
 featuredImage: "/images/Poet-Ifti-Latif-Hiland-Cafe.jpg"
 author: "siva-thangarajah"
-excerpt: "‘When I first started I was mainly writing about how sad I was.
+description: "‘When I first started I was mainly writing about how sad I was.
 Now I’m also thinking there are also these other things going on, like how I’m British Bangladeshi and how I come from East London but went to a really posh university.’"
 ---

 Iftikhar Latif, the eldest son of working-class Bangladeshi immigrants, grew up on Lanfranc Estate in Mile End.
 With a reputation as the smartest kid in the class with a penchant for public storytelling, he went on to study law at Oxford as the first in his family to go to university.